The simple soaps made by Dolores are popular with friends and coworkers. She has sold her soaps at a local boutique.

-- Drop the filled mold onto table and run a knife through it to remove air pockets
+- Drop the filled mold onto the table and run a knife through it to remove air pockets.

 - Cut into bars.
 Wetting the knife with hot water makes cutting easier.

 - Set out the soap to cure on a rack (not aluminum).
-Let air curculate.
+Let air circulate.

 Test the Soap

-If you have extra shavings you can remill it.
+If you have extra shavings you can remill them.
 Of course, if the soap has already cured, you will only have to wait for the newly remilled soap to harden.

 - Cut or shred soap into very tiny pieces.

-- Place in glass or Pyrex container with a bit of hot water.
+- Place it in a glass or Pyrex container with a bit of hot water.

 - Stir.
-When mixture is wet and gloppy, put into greased mold.
+When the mixture is wet and gloppy, put into greased mold.